Beautiful (2009 film): Plot

 Danny steals Alan's gun and goes to the house, where Jennifer takes him to the backroom, where Max is waiting for him.
 He tells him that he got out of jail and doesn't want to be sent back.
 He threatens to keep Danny in the house and take pornographic photos of him, but Danny shoots him in the head.
 Jennifer runs in and Danny asks her why she left.
 She denies being his mother and during a scuffle, he shoots her.
 Alan, who suspected Danny of going to the house, arrives and finds the mess.
 He tells Danny that Jennifer isn't his mother: his mother died when he was a baby, presumably in an accident caused by Alan.
 He demands that Danny leave.
 As Danny leaves, Alan shoots himself.

 Danny returns home and begins to mourn Alan's death with Sherrie.
 He sees Suzy in her front yard and Sherrie says that Suzy was never kidnapped.
 He realises she set him up and suspects her of making up the rumours about the girls, therefore causing everything.
 Danny and Sherrie leave Sunshine Hills forever.

-The final scene is narrated by a monologue from Suzy's mother (Deborra-Lee Furness), who says that Alan killed Danny's mother.
-She goes onto mention a rumour that Alan, Max and Jennifer were Satanists and killed the girls as sacrifices.
-It is revealed that Suzy pretended she was raped in number 46, but refuses to discuss it.
-The audience realise that most people believe Suzy's story, but not the truth.
-She mentions another rumour about Danny being found dead in a nearby paddock.
+The final scene is narrated by a monologue from Suzy's mother, who says that Alan killed Danny's mother.
+She goes on to mention a rumour that Alan, Max and Jennifer were Satanists and killed the girls as sacrifices.
+It is revealed that Suzy pretended she was raped in number 46, but refuses to discuss it, and that most people believe Suzy's story, but not the truth.
+Her mother mentions another rumour about Danny being found dead in a nearby paddock.
 She says that she only stays in Sunshine Hills because she talks.
 The movie ends with her saying that she is going to protect Sunshine Hills.